kgoderis/openhab-addons/bundles/org.openhab.io.homekit/src/main/java/org/openhab/io/homekit/documentation/EventLoopPrevention.md

 # Event Loop Prevention and Event Processing

-This document describes the mechanisms for preventing event loops and managing event processing in the HomeKit integration.
+This document describes the mechanisms for preventing event loops and managing event processing in the Homekit integration.

 ## Overview